 A first DUI conviction in New Mexico is a misdemeanor and generally carries:

+DUI offenders are often placed on supervised or unsupervised probation.
 All DUI offenders are required to complete a substance abuse screening.
 Based on the results of the screening, the judge determines the appropriate substance abuse treatment program.
-At a minimum, a first- DUI offender must take a DUI educational course.
+At a minimum, a first DUI offender must take a DUI educational course.
+(N.M.
+Stat. § 66-8-102 (2025).)

 A second DUI conviction in New Mexico is a misdemeanor and generally carries:

-A second offender must complete a 28-day inpatient course or other court-approved treatment.
+A second offender must complete a 28-day inpatient treatment program, a 90-day outpatient treatment program, or other court-approved treatment.
+The court also may impose probation for up to 5 years.
+(N.M.
+Stat. § 66-8-102 (2025).)

 A third DUI conviction in New Mexico is a misdemeanor and generally carries:

-A third offender must complete a 28-day inpatient course or other court-approved treatment.
+A third offender must complete a 28-day inpatient treatment program, a 90-day outpatient treatment program, or other court-approved treatment.
+The court also may impose probation for up to 5 years.
+(N.M.
+Stat. § 66-8-102 (2025).)

-If the DUI involved an injury accident or the driver's BAC was .16% or greater, the offense will be considered an "aggravated DUI."
+If the DUI offender is in an accident that causes bodily injury to a person or has a BAC of 16% or greater, the offense will be considered an "aggravated DUI."
 Aggravated status will increase the mandatory jail time by 48 hours for a first offense, 96 hours for a second offense, and 60 days for a third offense.
+(N.M.
+Stat. § 66-8-102 (2025).)

 A New Mexico DUI can affect a person's driving privileges at two different stages—once at the time of arrest and a second time after conviction in criminal court.

-Drivers who are lawfully arrested for a DUI are required by New Mexico's "implied consent" laws to submit to BAC testing.
-Drivers who produce a BAC over the legal limit will have their driver's license immediately seized and subsequently revoked for six months on a first offense and one year for a second or subsequent offense.
+Drivers who are lawfully arrested and produce a BAC over the legal limit will have their driver's license immediately seized and subsequently revoked for six months on a first offense and one year for a second or subsequent offense.
 A refusal of testing can also result in a one-year revocation.
 These revocations that follow a DUI arrest come from the Motor Vehicle Division (MVD).
-(However, drivers can challenge the revocation by requesting an "administrative per se hearing.")
+However, drivers can challenge the revocation by requesting an "administrative per se hearing."
+(N.M.
+Stat. §§ 66-8-111, 66-8-111.1 (2025).)

 A driver with a revoked license may be eligible for an ignition interlock license, which permits the person to drive only with an ignition interlock device (IID).
-However, this license is not permitted for those who refused testing.
+(N.M.
+Stat. §§ 66-5-503 (2025).)

 A DUI conviction in criminal court will result in the following license-related consequences.